JoLandry/linalgo/README.md

 ## Tests

-### Large unit test coverage
+### Large unit test coverage:

-matrix: 94.1%
+- matrix: 94.1%
-vector: 100%
+- vector: 100%

-### Covers edge cases such as
+### Covers edge cases such as:

-Empty or malformed inputs
+- Empty or malformed inputs
-Zero matrices or vectors
+- Zero matrices or vectors
-Non-square matrices
+- Non-square matrices
-Singular and non-invertible matrices
+- Singular and non-invertible matrices

 All tests pass with: